nkapre/parkingapp/README.md

 The 3 metrics of code quality that I gave special attention to were Cyclomatic Complexity, Affrent Coupling, and Cohesion metrics.
 All are well in check.
 This was measured using the code quality metrics in IntelliJ IDEA.

 # Notes
+Several simplifying assumptions have been made while developing this application.

+1. The application will capture the aspects of reservation and not the final pricing.
+For instance, if a vehicle is meant to be parked for 30 mins, but remained in the parking lot for 2 hours, then the pricing/penlaties may apply.
+This is not considered.
+Pricing in general is not a concern here.
+2. Vehicle slot size has been considered in modeling, but not in the actual reservation creation.
+In reality, a user's vehicle must match that of the slot size to be able to be properly parked.
+But, this is not a concern considered here.
+3. When a reservation is made, a parking slot being considered, must be locked for some time to allow a user to complete payment and finalize the reservation.
+To implement such a scheme, other libraries are needed, and it would have taken a greater time to get it right.
+Hence, that was dropped for now.
+Checks are made to ensure that a parking slot is available, before booking it.
+Highly concurrent conditions may fail in this implementation.
+4. Parking slots may have several features such as electric charging slots etc. A feature capability in introduced, but not implemented.

 @Todos
 - Complete the docker-compose setup so that the Spring Boot app and Mongo run independently